 When specifying a target’s location with respect to a phased array, it is common to refer to its distance and direction from the array.
 The distance from the array corresponds to R in spherical coordinates.
 The direction corresponds to the azimuth and elevation angles.

-For an elevation angle of zero degrees, the broadside angle is equal to the azimuth angle.
+For an elevation angle of zero, the broadside angle equals the azimuth angle.

 Elevation angles equally above and below the xy plane result in identical broadside angles.

 The following figure depicts a ULA with elements spaced d meters apart.
 The ULA is illuminated by a plane wave emitted from a point source in the far field.
 For convenience, the elevation angle is zero degrees.
-The plane determined by the signal incident direction and the array axis is the xy plane.
-The broadside angle reduces to the azimuth angle.
+In this case, the signal direction lies in the xy-plane.
+Then, the broadside angle reduces to the azimuth angle.

 Because of the angle of arrival, the array elements are not simultaneously illuminated by the plane wave.
-The additional distance the incident wave travels between array elements is d sin(β) where d is the distance between array elements.
-Therefore, the constant time delay between array elements is:
+The additional distance the incident wave travels between array elements is d sinβ where d is the distance between array elements.
+The constant time delay, τ, between array elements is

 where c is the speed of the wave.

-For broadside angles of ±90 degrees, the plane wave is incident on the array along the array axis and the time delay between sensors reduces to ±d/c.
-For a broadside angle of 0 degrees, the plane wave illuminates all elements of the ULA simultaneously and the time delay between elements is zero.
+For broadside angles of ±90°, the signal is incident on the array parallel to the array axis and the time delay between sensors equals ±d/c.
+For a broadside angle of zero, the plane wave illuminates all elements of the ULA simultaneously and the time delay between elements is zero.

-A target is located at an azimuth angle of 45 degrees and elevation angle of 60 degrees relative to a ULA.
-Determine the corresponding broadside angle:
+A target is located at an azimuth angle of 45° and at an elevation angle of 60° relative to a ULA.
+Determine the corresponding broadside angle.

-Calculate the azimuth corresponding to a broadside angle of 45 degrees and an elevation of 20 degrees:
+Calculate the azimuth for an incident signal arriving at a broadside angle of 45° and an elevation of 20°.